 Once a bunion starts to form, the small fluid-filled pads (bursae) around the big toe joint can become inflamed, causing swelling, redness and severe pain.
 The medical name for a bunion is Hallux Valgus.

-Our pictorial severity scale below highlights the mild to more extreme bunion conditions.
+Our pictorial severity scale below highlights the mild to more extreme bunion (hallux valgus) conditions.

 Bunions can differ in size and severity.
 Our pictorial scale for bunion severity highlights the mild to more extreme bunion conditions.
 All of these photos are taken by happy Sole Bliss customers who fit comfortably into Sole Bliss shoes.